iterative/dvc.org/content/docs/command-reference/repro.md

 - `--downstream` - only execute the stages after the given `targets` in their corresponding pipelines, including the target stages themselves.
-This option doesn't have any effect if no `targets` are provided.
+This option has no effect if no `targets` are provided.

 - `-h`, `--help` - prints the usage/help message, and exit.